 With the advent of big-data, campaigners are much more familiar with the mood of the electorate and know the preferences and choices of each individual, gathered and profiled through data-mining and analytics.
 Hence, the amount and nature of campaigning that could work upon people is easily identified and campaigns focus on mobilizing those who tend to support them just by throwing up a few advertisements and posters and ignores that part of the electorate which does not tend to lend support to them.
 This has resulted in a much more efficient campaign which could yield better results.
-But such methods of smartpolitics leads to an increase in the fissures existing in societies as the political leaders tend to totally ignore those who stand in their opposition, who are now much more easily identified.
+But such methods of smart-politics leads to an increase in the fissures existing in societies as the political leaders tend to totally ignore those who stand in their opposition, who are now much more easily identified.

-According to Dr Eitan D. Hersh, Associate Professor of Political Science at Tufts University and the author of the book Hacking the Electorate: How Campaigns Perceive Voters, possession of properly profiled data can make the task of mobilizing and manipulating the voters easier for the campaigns.
+According to Dr Eitan D. Hersh, a Political Scientist and Associate Professor at Tufts University and the writer of the book Hacking the Electorate: How Campaigns Perceive Voters, possession of properly profiled data can make the task of mobilizing and manipulating the voters easier for the campaigns.
 The electoral behaviour of the voters can be predicted beforehand and suitable measures can be employed to orient the campaigning to manipulate the electorate to generate favourable results.
 The conventional methods of relying on sample or survey data are replaced with population data which accounts for the information about the entire electorate.
 This enables the campaigns to engage in more individual level campaigning than the general speeches and promises.
-It enables them to identify the non-supporters or opponents with much more precision thereby making it easier to dismiss them off and focus on appeasing their supporters i.e. micro-targeting.
+It enables them to identify the non-supporters or opponents with much more precision thereby making it easier to dismiss them off and focus on appeasing their supporters i.e. micro-targeting (Illing, 2017).

-The alleged role of Cambridge Analytica, a British political consultancy, in the 2016 US Presidential Elections and the Brexit, brings to the limelight the immense potential of big-data to influence politics.
+The alleged role of Cambridge Analytica, a British political consultancy, in the 2016 US Presidential Elections and the Brexit, brings to the limelight the immense potential of bigdata to influence politics.
 The firm had procured data from Facebook through a workaround method, as Facebook's privacy policy does not apparently allow third-party platforms to access their data.
 Aleksandr Kogan, a Russian-American academic, built an app that encouraged Facebook users to take a quiz and Kogan had gained permissions from Facebook to collect the data of the users and their extended friend's circle by means of the app for academic purposes.
-Cambridge Analytica harvested this data and employed their algorithms to build a character profile of around 87 million Facebook users.
-This helped to predict voter behaviour, which was then allegedly manipulated to influence the 2016 US Presidential elections by Russian agencies which ran huge advertisement campaigns through stealth on Facebook.
+Cambridge Analytica harvested this data and employed their algorithms to build a character profile of around 87 million Facebook users (Cadwalladr & Glendinning, 2018).
+This helped to predict voter behaviour, which was then allegedly manipulated to influence the 2016 US Presidential elections by Russian agencies which ran huge advertisement campaigns through stealth on Facebook (Rosenberg, Confessore, & Cadwalladr, 2018).

 The modus operandi of the firm that harvested the data of Facebook users without consent was revealed to The Observer, a subsidiary of The Guardian newspaper by an ex-employee turned whistleblower of the firm Christopher Wylie.
-Facebook, as they claim, was unaware of their data being harvested for political purposes and had to face staunch criticism from across the world for their alleged involvement in the Cambridge Analytica Scandal.
+Facebook, as they claim, was unaware of their data being harvested for political purposes and had to face staunch criticism from across the world for their alleged involvement in the Cambridge Analytica Scandal (Cadwalladr & Graham-Harrison, 2018).

-Upon being questioned by the US Senator Tammy Baldwin on whether Aleksandr Kogan had sold the data to anyone besides the Cambridge Analytica, Zuckerberg replied: "Yes, he did".
+Upon being questioned by the US Senator Tammy Baldwin on whether Kogan had any customers besides Cambridge Analytica for the data he extracted, Zuckerberg replied: "Yes, he did".
 Thus, the Cambridge Analytica Scandal could be just the tip of an iceberg, with the entire gravity of data-harvesting operations still to be uncovered, with possible implications in similar or smaller scale across the globe.